ashhhlynn/final-marketplace-api/README.md

 # Seedlink

-## Description

-A buy and sell ecommerce application for plants created with a Redux & React JavaScript frontend and a Rails API backend.
+> A buy and sell ecommerce application for plants created with a Redux & React JavaScript frontend and a Rails API backend.
 Users can sell or purchase plants from other users by adding items to a shopping cart and submitting orders at checkout.
 Styled with Semantic UI React and CSS.

-## Functionality
+## Features
 - Users can create accounts & sign in, authenticated and authorized through BCrypt and JWT
 - View product index and sort by price & alphabetical order
 - Add & remove items from a shopping cart
 - Ability to add & remove items at checkout, and place orders powered through Stripe API
 - Edit account information from both user profile and checkout
 - View history of their orders and created products marked as active and sold, ability to edit & delete

 ## Media
 <img width="800" height="400" src="https://user-images.githubusercontent.com/84604278/227614097-af76bb6b-c356-41e9-af10-7b5d6bd35670.png">